Home / Third Party Tools / Microsoft Teams / Teams Meetings: Presenter checklist

 Equipment required

-• An internet-connected computer with the Microsoft Teams Application installed, or the recommended browser Google Chrome installed
+• An internet-connected computer with the Microsoft Teams application installed, or a supported, up-to-date browser

 • Webcam (if you wish to be seen by others)